 The deadline for general applications was February 29, 2020.
-However, applications from VLA regions 1, 2, and 4 will be accepted on a rolling basis.
+However, with the grant extension, applications from will be accepted on a rolling basis.
 Please review this PDF of Application Questions in advance and CLICK HERE to apply.

 Successful applicants will receive grant funding in support of proposed programming.
 A portion of the grant funding will be designated for advertising the event in the local newspaper.

 Although we cannot guarantee full funding for any or all proposals that are selected, we encourage libraries to outline anticipated funding uses based on a $750 budget.

 Funded libraries will be expected to provide a post-event report with a brief recap of the programming and attendance.